Skip to main content

 MAC/IP Advertisement route for MAC-1 with a non-zero Ethernet

-the procedures in [RFC8365].
-If the Anycast Multi-homing
+procedures defined in [RFC8365].

-the MAC/IP Advertisement route.
+Advertisement route.

 d.
-When the Ingress NVE receives a frame with destination MAC
+When the ingress NVE receives a frame with destination MAC

 address MAC-1 on any of the Attachment Circuits of the